-Seug, was waiting to the other tent, which was maybe 50 meters higher.
-They told us to go up since here was no room for us there (some sherpa were still there preparing themselves to leave for C3).
+Seug, was waiting in the other tent, which was maybe 50 meters higher.
+They told us to go up since there was no room left for us (some sherpa were still there preparing themselves to leave for C3).

 At the same time, I remember that one of our sherpa had frostbite on one of his toes since the quality of the tent was bad.

-Finally, after few hours, we could go down to the good tent.
-Oh it felt like we are home.
-Is was warm, smelled like soup and food, and I as so happy to jump on this tent…
+Finally, after a few hours, we could go down to a good tent.
+Oh, it felt like we were home.
+It was warm, smelled like soup and food, and I was so happy to jump on this tent…

 I had so many issues and concerns about the team on this expedition – but this was the time that I truly felt so bad – since I truly understood who some of the people I was sharing my life at that time were.
 At this time I understood the importance that the people you share the journey with would have on the journey experience itself.

 Jeorge, was so angry that we came down – because he didn’t want to share a few inches of the tent with us.
-To him it a few of those inches of comfort in the tent were more valuable than my, Hujin’s and Seung’s toes, fingers and life.
+To him, a few more inches meant more comfort, and I felt as if his luxury was more valuable than mine, Hujin’s and Seung’s toes, fingers, and life.

 Anyhow, we went inside.
 Boiled some water and cooked some soup – we were all very tired.

-In the first night, the 4 of us were sleeping in the tent with down-suits and a thin sleeping bag (I was sharing the with Hujing and Seung since we agreed to carry less and share it together).
+On the first night, the 4 of us were sleeping in the tent with down-suits and a thin sleeping bag (I was sharing mine with Hujing and Seung since we agreed to carry less and share it together).
 The three of us were resting while sitting, on 40% of the tent, whereas Jeorge and Hong were sharing 60% of the tent among the two of them.

-Jeorge was complaining that there was a big hole on the snow under his spot – so he cannot move and make more room for us.
-We woke up in the middle of the night – I tool all the extra clothes and put them under his spot, to make it flat so that he could sleep and make more room for us, but yet again nothing changed.
+Jeorge was complaining that there was a big hole in the snow under his spot – so he cannot move and make more room for us.
+We woke up in the middle of the night – I took all the extra clothes and put them under his spot, to make it flat so that he could sleep and make more room for us, but again nothing changed.

 Outside it was windy.
 I thought at some point that we were gonna fly.
 I felt scared and I decided that the expedition for me was over and tomorrow I would go down.

 If we have to leave, we would have to leave very early in the morning – like 4 or 5 so we can pass the culuar early – before the sun hits the face.
 I was lazy to wake up and leave, so I stayed for another night.
-At the same time I thought it would be a good idea to stay, and would be a good training opportunity for me to go to Camp 3 – so that I can climb more and enjoy the journey more, rather then stay in a tent.
+At the same time, I thought it would be a good idea to stay and would be a good training opportunity for me to go to Camp 3 – so that I can climb more and enjoy the journey more, rather than stay in a tent.

 Sleeping while sitting at 7300 meters, on the second night was even worse.
 Anyhow, I was happy I could climb this beautiful mountain face, a little bit farther than Base Camp – Camp 1.
-And, climbing to almost C3 – was a great success for me.
+And, even -almost climbing C3 – was a great success for me.

-My bag weighted more than 30 kg.
-Just near Base Camp I almost fell since I couldn’t carry it anymore.
-When I reached Base Camp – first thing I did, I went to Istupa (praying spot) and I cried.
-I was sad, and angry.
+My bag weighed more than 30 kg.
+Just near the Base Camp I almost fell since I couldn’t carry it anymore.
+When I reached Base Camp – the first thing I did, I went to Istupa (praying spot) and I cried.
+I was sad and angry.